 Book Reviews

-Fellow survivors, students and contributors from our Network Team have been reading and reviewing books and articles about Polio - Biographies, the History and Vaccines.
+Fellow survivors, students and contributors from our Network Team have been reading and reviewing books and articles about Polio: Biographies, Children’s Books and stories about History and Vaccines.

-(Use the Index to search for specific topics)
+(Use the Index below to search for specific topics)

 “We really liked this book.
 It was upbeat and made us feel good.
 We know we are still young, but this book showed us that feeling comfortable at the doctors, dentists, etc., has a big effect on you.
 They want you to feel safe. “